Milos: Volcanic minerals

 Bentonite, perlite, pozzolana and small quantities of kaolin are actively collected via strip mine or open-pit mine techniques in Milos and sold all over the world.
 In the past, baryte, sulfur, millstones and gypsum were also mined; Pliny the Elder notes that Milos was the most abundant source of sulfur in the ancient world.
 In ancient times the alum of Milos was reckoned next to that of Egypt (Pliny xxxv.
 15 [52]).
 The Melian earth was employed as a pigment by ancient artists.
 Milos was a source of obsidian during the Neolithic ages for the Aegean and Mediterranean.

 Agricultural crops

 Orange, olive, cypress, tamarisk, juniper (Juniperus oxycedrus) and arbutus trees grow throughout the island, which, however, is too dry to have any profusion of vegetation.
-Vines, cotton, and barley are the main crops.
+Grapes, cotton, and barley are the main crops.

 Medicinal plants

 Almost all of the uninhabited western region of Milos is a Natura 2000 site and is home to over 800 different taxa, including 35 which are endemic to Greece.
 In an ethnobotanical survey of Milos, numerous native and cultivated species were described as being used to treat a variety of conditions and for other purposes such as insect repellents, disinfectants, and to protect against the evil eye.
 The most frequently reported species was Greek sage.
 Local historical records of medicinal plant use date back to the 16th century.